Partisans (architectural firm)

 PARTISANS is a Toronto-based architecture firm.
 The firm was founded in 2012 by partners Alex Josephson and Pooya Baktash.
-Jonathan Friedman, a licensed architect with experience in Toronto, joined the firm as a partner in 2014.
+As of 2023 the studio is run by Alex Josephson 'OAA in collaboration with senior leaders of the studio.
+The name PARTISANS represent the firm's interest in collective action and architecture as a political force for social and cultural good.

 History

 In 2008, the founders of PARTISANS, Josephson and Baktash, were finishing their master's of architecture degree at the University of Waterloo.
 They became close as they consulted on each other's thesis projects, and decided to go into business together.
 Alex Josephson had previously worked as a sculptor and worked for the architect Massimiliano Fuksas in Rome before returning to Canada.
 Both founders had previously worked at larger firms, where they were unable to be creative, and soon decided to set up their shop together.
 Starting with small commissions from family, the pair soon started building their firm up, winning a commission from Osmington to become the lead architect of the redevelopment and expansion of Toronto’s historic Union Station’s commercial real estate “to leverage Union’s identity as a major transit hub and transform it into ‘a fluid stage for Toronto’s most ambitious culinary, cultural, design, and retail offerings."
-Jonathan Friedman, a licensed architect with a decade of experience in Toronto, joined the firm in 2014 and is now the third partner.
+Jonathan Friedman, a licensed architect with a decade of experience in Toronto, joined the firm in 2014 as partner and left in 2022 to found his own firm.